bokeh/bokeh/sphinx/source/docs/reference/models.rst

 .. automodule:: bokeh.models

-These models are accumulated into :class:`~bokeh.document.Document` instances, which can be serialized and sent to clients (typically browsers) for display or use there.
+These models are accumulated into |Document| instances which can be serialized and sent to clients (typically browsers) for display or use there.

 As a concrete example, consider a column layout with ``Slider`` and ``Select`` widgets, and a plot with some tools, an axis and grid, and a glyph renderer